Loss of the Survival Instinct

 The convenience of the modern age has led far too many adults to fall into the “24 Hour WalMart” trap.
 That is, why ‘waste’ money on ‘extras’ when WalMart is open twenty-four hours a day?
 Anything you desire is a quick trip or online purchase away.

 It’s an easy trap to fall into.
-We in the United States have been so prosperous by any historical standard, even people our government classifies as “in poverty” have a color TV, mobile phones, cable television, Xbox, etc. Items that used to be perceived as luxuries are now perceived as staples.
+We in the United States have been so prosperous by any historical standard.
+Even people our government classifies as “in poverty” have a color TV, mobile phones, cable television, Xbox, etc. Items that used to be perceived as luxuries are now perceived as staples.

 There is an innate belief, if unspoken, that electronic gadgets and other distractions are the first priority and simple things like water, food, shelter, etc. are all a given.
 Someone, read the government, will make sure that there is always clean water to drink and food to eat.

-A disturbing number of adults, who on the surface might seem to be productive members of society, have an naive belief that during an emergency it is the government’s job to provide all that they need to survive and be comfortable.
+A disturbing number of adults, who on the surface might seem to be productive members of society, have a naive belief that during an emergency it is the government’s job to provide all that they need to survive and be comfortable.
 “I pay my taxes”… blah, blah, blah.
 “They need to do something about this.”

 Consider the object lessons of Hurricane Katrina and more recently Sandy.
 The state, despite good or nefarious intentions, depending on your point of view, does not have the capacity to care for each and every person affected by a catastrophe or disaster.
 The only thing the government can guarantee is an equal distribution of misery.